The School for Champions is an educational website that shows you how to achieve your dreams.

 Young Lee Harvey Oswald

 In 1952, Marguerite, Robert and 12-year-old Lee moved to New York city to stay with John, who was now married and had a family.
 Lee was enrolled at Trinity Evangelical Lutheran School.
-But their stay with John didn't last long, because Lee threatened John's wife with a pocketknife.
+However, their stay with John didn't last long, because Lee threatened John's wife with a pocketknife.
 The Oswalds were then asked to leave.

 They moved to an apartment in the Bronx.
 Lee entered a public school in the 7th grade.
 He was a loner and didn't fit in with the other children.
 He was frequently absent from classes.